cdjq/DFRobot_CardReader/python&micropython/README.md

         """
     def write_block(self, block,data,index=0)
         """!
-        @brief Write a byte to a MIFARE Classic NFC smart card/tag.
+        @brief writes data to MIFARE classic NFC smart card/tag.
-        @param block - The number of pages you want to writes the data.
+        @param block - The number of the block to be written
-        @param index - The offset of the data.
+        @param data - Data to be written, when index is 0, indicates the size of a block to be written, when index is greater than 0, indicates a byte to be written
-        @param data - The byte to be written.
+        @param index - Data offset (1-16)
-        @return Boolean type, the result of operation
+        @return Boolean type, operation result
         """
     def read_block(self, block, index=None)
         """!
-        @brief Read a byte from a specified block of a MIFARE Classic NFC smart card/tag.
+        @brief reads data from the specified block of the MIFARE classic NFC smart card/tag.
-        @param block - The number of the block to read from.
+        @param block - The number of the block to read
-        @param index - The offset of the block.
+        @param index - Data offset (1-16).
+When index is None, it indicates the size of a block to be read.
+When index is greater than 0, it indicates a byte to be read
-        @return Read from the card.
+        @return Indicates the read data
         """
 ```